Skip to main content

 Upgrade notes:

-• Accept running an additional ssh deamon at port 1022
+• Accept running an additional SSH daemon at port 1022.

-• For all packages (nginx, timesyncd, journald etc), select N or O : keep your currently-installed version.
-This is the 'default'.
+• For all packages (nginx, timesyncd, journald, etc.), select N or O to keep your currently-installed version (default).

 • Accept removal of obsolete packages.